pschatzmann/ArduinoMavlinkDrone/README.md

 My code is heavily relying on Dan Zimmermans [Barebones_MAVLink work](https://github.com/danzimmerman/barebones_MAVLink).
 So many thinks to him!

 ## Bluetooth Example
-Here is the Demo how to use it on a ESP32 with Bluetooth:
+Here is a simple demo that shows how to use it on a ESP32 with Bluetooth:

 ```